 The central sanctuary was home to the idol and small barque shrine of the main deity to whom the temple was consecrated.

 The solar barques were portable devices used to carry the idol for religious processions.
-The imagery of the barque is closely related to the mythology of Re, the solar deity who rides a solar barque through the cosmos and also through the underworld each night.
+The imagery of the barque is closely related to the mythology of Re, the solar deity who rides a barque through the cosmos and also through the underworld each night.

 Currently, you won’t encounter a single original barque at a temple in Egypt except for Edfu, a temple consecrated to Horus.